 Gemini VS Coinbase: Which Exchange has a Higher Trading Volume?

 Coinbase trades considerably more Bitcoin than Gemini.
 This is likely because, in Gemini VS Coinbase, most users make their first few buys using Coinbase thanks to its user-friendly options.
 Those who go into trading will spread out amongst a huge number of different exchanges depending on their own, personal preferences.

 In the last six months from the time of writing (May 2018), Coinbase has traded 5.15 million BTC.
 This gives it a market share that is second only to Bitfinex.
 Coinbase’s total market share currently sits at 15.3% according to data.bitcoinity.org.

 Meanwhile, over the same period, Gemini has only traded 1.54 million BTC.
 This gives it a market share of 4.57%.

-You should now know lots about these two popular exchanges.
-I’ve covered all aspects of both platforms: security, fees, volume, coin availability, which countries can use each, and customer support.
-This should give you a clear idea of which to choose if you were stuck!
+You should now know a lot more about these two popular exchanges.
+I’ve covered all aspects of both platforms: security, fees, volume, coin availability, which countries can use each of them, and customer support.
+This should give you a clear idea of which one to choose if you were stuck!

-For brand new users who have never traded any kind of asset before, Coinbase is probably recommended.
+For brand new users who have never traded any kind of asset before, Coinbase is probably more-recommended.
 It has a very user-friendly interface and even if the fees are a bit more, the convenience is worth it.
-Meanwhile, Gemini certainly makes a great Coinbase alternative for those who are getting more serious about trading digital assets rather than just investing.
+Meanwhile, Gemini certainly makes a great Coinbase alternative for those who are getting more serious about trading digital assets, rather than just investing.